chrisant996/clink/docs/clink.md

 <span class="arg"><a href="#line_state">line_state</a></span> gives it access to the same line state that a [match generator](#match-generators) receives.

-Lua functions can print output, but should first call <a href="#rl_buffer:beginoutput">rl_buffer:beginoutput</a> so that the output doesn't overwrite the displayed input line.
+Lua functions can print output, but should first call [rl_buffer:beginoutput()](#rl_buffer:beginoutput) so that the output doesn't overwrite the displayed input line.

 > **Notes:**
 > - The <span class="arg">line_state</span> is nil if not using Clink v1.2.34 or higher.